Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 • transfer in transaction: RT 400‑19

-For more information, refer to 9.6.
-Guidelines for successful transfers earlier in this chapter.
+For more information, refer to section 9.6.
+Guidelines for successful transfers

-Reporting periods, generally, reporting periods extend from the first to the last day of the same month.
+Generally, reporting periods extend from the first to the last day of the same month.
 The RESP promoter has 4 business days after the end of the reporting period to send files for processing by the CESP system.
-Any transactions which occurred after the last day of the reporting period cannot be included.
+Any transactions which occurred after the last day of the reporting period can't be included

 1. the CESP system accepts and processes transfer transactions from RESP promoters.
-For more information, refer to 6.
+For more information, refer to sections 9.6.
 Guidelines for successful transfers and 9.6.4.
-Processing transfer transactions earlier in this chapter
+Processing transfer transactions

 Page details